GSA/fpki-guides/_announcements/02_google_ct.md

 3. Protect users (as much as possible) from being duped by mistakenly or maliciously issued certificates.

 ### Impacted Users and Certificates
-1. Google Chrome users of Windows, Apple, Linux, Android, Apple iOS, and Windows Mobile.
+1. Google Chrome users of Windows, Apple, Android, Apple iOS, and Windows Mobile.
-2. Any SSL certificate enabled for server authentication that validates to COMMON, provided that the COMMON Root CA certificate is still distributed through the Microsoft, Apple, and Linux OS trust stores.
+2. Any SSL certificate that validates to COMMON, provided that the COMMON Root CA certificate is still distributed through the Microsoft and Apple trust stores.

 ### Network Domain Administrator FAQs